The research activities of the Institute focus on scientific areas and topics with direct or indirect social implications.

 - New macrocyclic analogs of the natural histone deacetylase inhibitor FK228; design, synthesis and preliminary biological evaluation.
 Ni, M., Esposito, E., Raj, V. P., Muzi, L., Zunino, F., Zuco, V., Cominetti, D., Penco, S., Dal Pozzo, A. Bioorg Med Chem, 23(21), 6785-6793 (2015)

-A number of polysaccharides of vegetal origin, like cellulose chitin, chitosan, and starch, are extensively studied polymers with established industrial applications.
-Among these, the starch-derived cyclodextrins are endowed with the unique property of forming inclusion complexes with a number of organic molecules whose size and shape fit into their macrocycles; such an inclusion can be exploited for protecting the guest molecules, modify their intrinsic solubility, and properly vectorize them.
-Advances in morphological and structural analysis of oligo- and polysaccharides and their derivatives permit a deeper insight into structural features important in determining their optimal application in various fields and to generate new products.
+A number of polysaccharides from natural sources, such as cellulose, chitin, chitosan and starch, are extensively studied and have well-established industrial applications.
+Among these, the starch-derived cyclodextrins are endowed with the unique property of forming inclusion complexes with a number of organic molecules whose size and shape fit into their macrocycles; such inclusions can be exploited for protecting the guest molecules and modifying their intrinsic solubility and properties.
+Advances in morphological and structural analysis of oligo- and polysaccharides and their derivatives provide deeper insights into those structural features that determine their optimal application in various fields and to generate new products.

 - cellulose derivatives